elsewhencode/project-guidelines/README.md

 * Run tests locally before making any pull requests to `develop`.

      _why:_
-    > Because you don't want to be the one who caused production-ready branch build to fail.
+    > You don't want to be the one who caused production-ready branch build to fail.
+Run your tests after your `rebase` and before pushing your feature-branch to remote repository.

-* Document your tests, with instructions.
+* Document your tests including instructions in the relevant section of your `README.md` file.

      _why:_
     > It's a handy note you leave behind for other developers or DevOps experts or QA or anyone who gets lucky enough to work on your code.